 contribution to the project:

-ExMachinae is a conceptual design for an upper body active exoskeleton with particular focus on protection of the cervical area
+ExMachinae is a conceptual design for an upper-body active exoskeleton with focus cervical area active support

-Thanks to todays highly advanced available technologies and manufacturing processes such composite 3d printing, the team dedicated 100% of the energy into creating a product fit for purpose and adapted to the user.
-Technology and viability would be adjusted and retrofitted depending on the outcome of the investment round.
+Using highly advanced technologies and manufacturing processes like monocoque carbon fibre printing and composite 3D printing, our team designed a unique conceptual exoskeleton.
+The product was developed for inspiration purposes and adapted to target both investors and users.
+Technology and viability could be adjusted and retrofitted, depending on the outcome of the investment round.

-From the start of the project, the team identified and aligned the impact goals.
-The final users were at the center of the product, not the industry, requirements of client's capabilities.
+From the start of the project, our team identified and aligned the impact goals.
+Final users were at the centre of the product, and not the industry requirements.

 human centered design

 Soft shapes and smooth curvedurved surfaces guarantee maximized comfort, convenience and adaptability

 computer-generated imagery to depict the concept and inspire investors

 easy to replace worn parts, use of "no-waste technologies" and upgradable over time